DeadBread76/Raid-Toolbox/README.md

 A big toolkit of spamming tools for discord.

 Supports Both Windows and Linux.
+(Tested on Windows 10 Education and Ubuntu 18.10)

 Telegram Group: https://t.me/DeadBakery